alifirhas/cmdk-revision/src/520-535/526-Roy-true-intetaion.md

 "What am I lying to you for?
 Is there any benefit?"
 Roy glanced at him angrily and said, "That is my adopted son Sareth, in another world, he is called the dark messiah.
 In that world, whether it is an angel, a human, or a demon, everyone wants to kill him.
 I brought him back to the abyss world and raised him...
 Sareth is a good boy, but the abyss world is not very suitable for him, where he will only be a demon in the end, and he should have more options...
 He is still young, but he will always grow up, the world of Sanctuary is full of nephalems, so it counts It's his countryman, maybe he can live unfettered in this world..."

 "...Understandable!"
-Tyrael took a deep breath and said "Whether you are deceiving me or not, I also understand the reason why you attacked the high heaven you want to expel all the angels Without the angels, the eternal battle will be over, and the seven demon kings and demons can also return to the abyss world, and you, with your great record of conquering the high heaven, can protect the world of Sanctuary from the hands of the seven demon kings?"
+Tyrael took a deep breath and said "Whether you are deceiving me or not, I also understand the reason why you attacked the High Heaven you want to expel all the angels Without the angels, the eternal battle will be over, and the seven demon kings and demons can also return to the abyss world, and you, with your great record of conquering the High Heaven, can protect the world of Sanctuary from the hands of the seven demon kings?"

 "Basically!"
 Roy nodded and said, "If Mephisto and the other old men disagree, maybe I might have a fight with them..."